-- may be relevant to their suitability to carry out the role for which they have applied; - may be relevant to their suitability to work at the School or in an education setting; - · is of a safeguarding nature; and / or - may have an impact on the School's reputation (whether positive or negative)
+- may be relevant to their suitability to carry out the role for which they have applied; - may be relevant to their suitability to work at the School or in an education setting; - is of a safeguarding nature; and/or - may have an impact on the School's reputation (whether positive or negative).

-Any information generated from online searches will be entered in an 'Online search results record'.
 Where online searches are undertaken on shortlisted applicants any relevant information generated will be provided to the interview panel for discussion with shortlisted applicants at interview.
 Where online searches are undertaken on the successful applicant only any relevant information generated will be discussed prior to employment commencing.
 All offers of employment will be conditional upon the School being satisfied that the successful applicant is suitable to work at the School in light of any information generated from online searches.